andrewdodd/docopt-uc/README.md

 # A more detailed example

-This repository has an example folder that contains:
+This repository has an [example](https://github.com/andrewdodd/docopt_uc/tree/master/example) folder that contains:

  - A slightly modified `navalfate.docopt` file
  - A basic `main.c` file, that sets up a more UART-like terminal environment (well...on my Mac it does) for the rest of the example to use
  - A basic `cli_shell` implementation, that implements basic command history, and does what you might expect a CLI in a small embedded project might do
  - The start of the implementation for the Naval Fate CLI functionality

- There is an additional README in that folder which explains how to run the example and see this library in action.
+ There is an additional [README](https://github.com/andrewdodd/docopt_uc/blob/master/example/README.md) in that folder which explains how to run the example and see this library in action.

+ **I suggest you give it a go!**

 # Why this library